Low Inventory in Seattle Area has created multiple offers

 Homes close to the city are getting multiple offers if they are in good condition, in good locations and priced right.
 Because of the low inventory of homes for sale, if sellers are meeting the above criteria, they are getting multiple offers on their listings.
 However, if they are overpriced or not in a good location, they are sitting on the market until they do lower the price.

-The low inventory and the fact that local companies are still hiring, has made for a sellers market.
+The low inventory and the fact that local companies are still hiring, has made for a strong sellers market.
 Most sellers are getting what they are asking and sometimes more than the asking price.
-Since there are still the pool of buyers from last year that haven't found homes and new people are moving into Seattle for jobs, this has created low inventory.
+Since there are still the pool of buyers from last year that haven't found homes and new people are moving in for Seattle jobs, this has created low inventory.
 Low inventory plus more buyers has created multiple offer situations.

 Making strong offers